IABTechLab/uid2docs/docs/sharing/sharing-overview.md

   A participant can choose to share with all participants of one or more participant types, such as all Publishers, Advertisers, DSPs, or Data Providers.

-  If you choose this option, all new participants of the selected participant type will automatically have permission to decrypt any data that you send to them, unless you disable sharing permission. {**GWH/KT_03 query re the last part of the sentence, how would the sharing relationship end?**}
+  If you choose this option, all new participants of the selected participant type will automatically have permission to decrypt any data that you send to them.
+For details, see [Encryption/Decryption Key Refresh Cadence for Sharing](sharing-best-practices.md#encryptiondecryption-key-refresh-cadence-for-sharing).

-  For example, let's say you choose to share with all of 25 existing DSPs.
-The next day, when DSP 26 signs up for sharing, DSP 26 will automatically have permission to decrypt data that you send.
-To share with DSP 26, just send one or more encrypted UID2 tokens and DSP 26 will be able to decrypt the tokens into raw UID2s.
-Because you chose automatic sharing, you do not need to log in to explicitly update your sharing permissions to include DSP 26, or any future DSPs that sign up for the UID2 ecosystem.
-You can disable any specific sharing relationship at any point. {**GWH/KT_04 disable?
-Or end?**}
+  For example, let's say you choose to share with all of 20 existing DSPs.
+The next day, when DSP 21 signs up for sharing, DSP 21 will automatically have permission to decrypt data that you send.
+To share with DSP 21, just send one or more encrypted UID2 tokens and DSP 21 will be able to decrypt the tokens into raw UID2s.
+Because you chose automatic sharing, you do not need to log in to explicitly update your sharing permissions to include DSP 21, or any future DSPs that sign up for the UID2 ecosystem.
+You can remove any sharing relationship at any point.

 ### Steps for Granting Sharing Permission